nadeemb53/gen-art-platform/README.md

 1. Frontend: A web application built using React and TypeScript, allowing users to browse, mint, and trade NFTs.
 2. Backend: A Node.js server built using TypeScript and Express, handling API requests and interacting with the Ethereum blockchain.
-3. Database: A PostgreSQL database for storing data created by the smart contracts.
+3. Database: A PostgreSQL database for storing data created by the smart contracts and front-end app.
 4. Rendering Pipeline: A module for generating images from the generative art code.
 5. Decentralized Media Cluster: A module for storing and serving files, such as project details and NFT metadata.
 6. Marketplace Smart Contract: A smart contract for trading NFTs.